-You can be healthy at pretty much any restaurant these days – if you’ve got enough willpower to bypass the temptations on the menu!
 Our selection of the best healthy restaurants in London serve such delicious food that you won’t feel like you’re missing out.
-In fact, they might even convert you to the greener side of life…
+In fact, they might even convert you to the greener side of life.
+Here’s our guide to London’s feel good food scene…

 You can always trust the Brazilians and Japanese to know how to inject flavour into guilt-free dishes, and Temakinho serves a tastebud-tingling fusion of both cuisines with a big dollop of fun which is so often missing from health food joints.
 Bright colours, tropical prints and caipirinhas set the party mood, and you’re slap bang in the middle of Soho so you can quite literally feel the buzz.
 Sidestep fried Brazilian tapas (delicious though they are) and make your way through the innovative sushi rolls – but prepare for a few surprises as bananas, mangos, passion fruit and mint feature throughout.
 The restaurant was the first in the world to be given a ‘Friends of the Sea’ certification for dedication to top-quality sustainable fish, and you can really taste the difference.
 Traditional ceviches are fresh and citrusy, while poké and tiradito all boast fabulous flavours as well as low calories.
 If only eating well was always this fun…